SummerOfBitcoin/code-challenge-2024-Ronlin1/SOLUTION.md

-# Solution.md

 ## Design Approach

-The design approach for the block construction program was centered around the core principles of blockchain technology, particularly those relevant to the creation of a valid block.
+This is the design approach I applied for the block construction program that was centered around the core principles of blockchain technology, particularly those relevant to the creation of a valid block.
 The primary goal was to ensure that the program could read, validate, and process transactions to form a block that adheres to the established rules of the blockchain network.

 ### Key Concepts